 - Jaundice (yellowing of the skin and eyes).

 - Loss of appetite

 - Dark urine.

-When there is an obstruction of a gallstone, the bile can become infected.
+When there is a gallstone obstruction, the bile can become infected.

-The bacteria that cause the infection can spread quickly, passing to the liver, becoming a life-threatening infection.
+The bacteria that cause the infection can spread quickly, pass to the liver, and become a life-threatening infection.

 Diagnosis of choledocholithiasis

 In addition to the routine physical examination, the differential diagnosis may require imaging tests: